gjorgjevik/xLLMBench/README.md

 1. Specify pairwise judgments on the importance of one criterion over another in an **`m x m`** matrix.
 See the example in script **`weights.py`**.
 2. Calculate criteria weights.
 3. Assign the list of weights to parameter **`user_specified_weights`** in the experiment configuration and run the experiment.
 The order should be the same as the one specified in the parameter **`metric_columns`**.

+## Spearman Rank Correlation

+To calculate and visualize the Spearman rank correlation coefficients wetheen several different rankings of one same input data file, use the script **`correlation.py`** and the steps outlined below.

+1. Specify the directory in which the output JPG figure should be saved.
+2. In the dictionary, specify the names of the experiments to be used in the correlation calculation as keys and the path to the CSV files containing the output rankings from those experiment as values.
+3. Configure and run the script.